How to apply to volunteer at the 2016 Reading Festival

 - Camping facilities in a secure crew area.

-- Time to enjoy the festival - you only work 3 x 8 hr shifts (24 hrs in total throughout the festival).
+- Time to enjoy the festival - apart from your 3 x 8 hour shifts you get to enjoy the entire festival for free!

 Paying your 2016 Reading Festival deposit